 Navigating supply chain disruptions

-Supply chain challenges have been affecting industries since the start of the pandemic.
-In 2025, they are expected to continue, which is explained by factors like rising costs for raw materials, workforce shortages, shipping delays resulting from geopolitical tension, etc. [1]
+Supply chain issues have been affecting industries since the start of the pandemic.
+In 2026, these manufacturing industry challenges are expected to continue, which is explained by factors like rising costs for raw materials, workforce shortages, shipping delays resulting from geopolitical tension, etc. [1]

 Today, organizations have found some ways to overcome these challenges, and the situation is gradually getting better.
 However, there’s still a lot to be done to return it to the pre-pandemic level, especially with regard to the current geopolitical tensions.
-Let’s explore how manufacturers will optimize supply chain management in 2025.
+In 2026, manufacturers will continue their efforts for stabilizing supply chains, which means that addressing supply chain issues will maintain its position among future trends in manufacturing industry.
+Companies are expected to focus on the following processes.

 Digitalizing the supply chain